 How many requests can I make?

-There is a limit of 10 requests per student.
+There is a limit of 10 requests per student per academic year.
 Also bear in mind that several items are likely to arrive at the same time, making it difficult for you to consult them all within the specific loan period.

 How long will it take?